Fabricio333/nostr-personal/README.md

     Open [http://localhost:3000](http://localhost:3000) in your browser.

 4.  **Configure your Nostr npub**:
-    Navigate to the `/settings` page and enter your Nostr public key (npub1...).
+    Edit the `settings.json` file in the project root and add your Nostr public key (`npub1...`).
 This is crucial for the blog to fetch your content.

 ## Project Structure